can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 When you start working on a really big task, the only thing that can be said for sure is that there are a lot of unknowns.
-And if in a familar language most of the unknowns lie in the business domain, in my case a pile of unknowns also waited to found on the language and ecosystem side.
-Some of the things that I though to be trivial and that were doable in many languages appeared to be not trivial at all in common lisp and that required a lot of time to grasp to get a full picture.
-Many of the libraries I used lacked good or any documentation and looked not maintained, however on a positive side most of them worked really well in the end.
+And if in a familiar language most of the unknowns lie in the business domain, in my case a pile of unknowns also waited to found on the language and ecosystem side.
+Some of the things that I thought to be trivial and that were doable in many languages appeared to be not trivial at all in Common Lisp and that required a lot of time to grasp to get a full picture.
+Many of the libraries I used lacked good or any documentation and looked not maintained, however, on a positive side most of them worked really well in the end.

 Let me go through the topics that appeared to be nontrivial.